SeaGL/organization/outreach/social_schedule.md

 * October 31 **Halloween**
     * Two weeks until SeaGL, have you signed up to volunteer? https://seagl.org/news/2020/10/05/call-for-volunteers.html
 * November 1
+    * We're conducting SeaGL on FLOSS, isn't that great? (blog post TK)
 * November 2
-    * We're conducting SeaGL on FLOSS, isn't that great? (blog post TK
+    * Today is the deadline to get your #teagl selection submitted if you're matched with someone participating in anonimit-tea mode.
 * November 3 **US Election Day** (let's not try to be cute with it.
 Dangerous ground for #brands)
 * November 4
 * November 5